My University/Law Journey

 Fast-forward to a month after that, I was sitting in a law school class in Bwari, my results were coming out that day and I didn’t know what to expect.
 I COULD NOT FOCUS in class, all I could think of were my results.
 But after all my fear, I came to a position of complete trust where I believed that God had got me no matter what and I had nothing to fear.
 When I checked my results, I had a first class on all my assessments in my final semester, I don’t know if you remember, but I said earlier that I prayed for all firsts in my first semester but it didn’t happen.
 The Bible verse which I mentioned earlier says “the vision is yet for an appointed time, but at the end it shall speak and not lie, though it tarry, wait for it because it will surely come.”
 I didn’t get my prayer in my first semester, but I got it in my second semester when it mattered the most.
 God was listening all along.
 Not only that, I had a 90% on my Evidence Coursework, a grade that had never been given in the School of Law at the time.
 It was the highest mark in the cohort.
 On my coursework feedback, my lecturer, a published author and reputed academic, had written, "What a way to finish your degree.
 Thank you so much for producing something so impressive in my module.
 I'm proud to have taught you."
 Wait a minute!
 My teacher was thanking me?
 Who was I?

 That year, my average was not the 76% I thought was so impossible, my God gave them one more, I had achieved a 77% average!
 And to crown it all, I had achieved a First Class Degree with honours!
 I later learnt that I was one of the few people in my entire year that achieved this feat.
 I remember refreshing the web page of my results so many times because I couldn’t believe it.
 My friend Nnenna was there and she was like “wait, are you looking for something more than first class" lol.
 At the end of the day, God came through for me.
 He said He would do it and He did it.
 I remember seeing my grades and breaking into tears of joy because I couldn’t believe it.
 I was so overwhelmed.
 All the stress was worth it, all the hard work, all the sleepless nights.
 Achieving this feat has brought so many opportunities into my life.
-Most recently, I got accepted into the University of Oxford's Masters in Law programme- the Oxford BCL and I will be starting in September of this year.
+After making a first, I got accepted into the University of Oxford (i.e the best University in the world) on the Masters in Law programme- the Oxford BCL (also the most prestigious masters in law course in the world) and I graduated in September of this year!
 I have also been called to the Nigerian Bar and I am currently a Barrister and Solicitor of the Supreme Court.

 I was gonna just go on with my life and not share this journey but I believe that there might be someone out there that needs this, even if it's just one person that is encouraged by this- that's enough for me.
 I tried to provide a summary of my journey in this post, but over the next couple of months I’d be going more in depth into specific things that happened in my final year on my blog and also specific tips and advice, from the practical things like: how to pick your modules, how to answer questions in law, how to score high marks in law; to the faith work that I’m also here to help you with as well!
 I hope I covered all the key points!